nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 **WatchNext** is a show tracker designed for users who watch their favourite shows on multiple free streaming platforms and other open source streaming websites.
 **WatchNext** records your progress for the different shows you are currently watching, and even for upcoming shows that you plan to watch.
-<br>It additionally serves as a tracker to limit your weekly watch time to help you better manage your time.
+<br>It additionally serves as a tracker to limit your daily watch time to help you better manage your time.
 <br>For students, **WatchNext** serves the same purpose of tracking your learning progress for lectures and webcasts.
 <br><br>This motivated our team to create an application that would not only help track all your shows and lectures,
 but also foster a community where everyone will be able to share their watchlist with like-minded individuals and friends. <br>